Orange Juice and Toothpaste

 Sodium laureth sulfate is a “detergent” molecule, which disperse fat molecules.
 This works in soaps for your body, hair or dishes.
 However, SLS affects the membranes of our tongue cells, blocking our sweet taste buds and enhancing our bitter taste.
 This results in the unpleasant flavor you get drinking orange juice after the SLS in your toothpaste has dulled your taste buds!

 It is only temporary, but if it bothers you, try purchasing a toothpaste made without sodium laureth sulfate (SLS).
 However, keep in mind that some of these natural toothpastes may also be made without fluoride.
 Fluoride is absolutely essential in strengthening tooth enamel and preventing cavities.
-If you have concerns about SLS or fluoride, call us at 860-658-1991 here at Center For Dental Excellence, LLC!
+If you have concerns about SLS or fluoride, call us at 860-658-1991 here at Center For Dental Excellence!